credativ/plutono/docs/sources/basics/timeseries-dimensions.md

 > **Note:** More than one dimension is currently only supported in the Logs queries within the Azure Monitor service as of version 7.1.

-> **Note:** Multiple dimensions are not supported in a way that maps to multiple alerts in Grafana, but rather they are treated as multiple conditions to a single alert.
+> **Note:** Multiple dimensions are not supported in a way that maps to multiple alerts in Plutono, but rather they are treated as multiple conditions to a single alert.
 See the documentation on [creating alerts with multiple series]({{< relref "../alerting/create-alerts.md#multiple-series" >}}).

 ### Multiple values